w4/xirc/README.md

 - Having a user in IRC "jordan" and user in XMPP "jordan_" causes a third user "jordan__" to appear in XMPP, duplicating all of "jordan_'s" messages.
 - Random errors all over the place
 - Can currently only join one hard coded channel.
+- Currently connects to a conference server.
+Have an option to host its own possibly?